khalidzaibi/support-ticket-system/README.md

     php artisan migrate
     php artisan migrate:tickets
     ```
-8. After migrating, seed the database with a default admin user by running the AdminSeeder class.
+8. After migrating, seed the database with a default admin user by running the AdminSeeder class and some Fake Tickets.
     ```bash
     php artisan db:seed --class=AdminSeeder
+    php artisan db:seed --class=MultiDatabaseTicketSeeder
     ```

 9. Once everything is migrated and seeded, start the Laravel backend server using `php artisan serve`.
 It will launch the backend at `http://127.0.0.1:8000` by default.

-10. To run the Vue frontend (handled by Vite), start the dev server using `npm run dev`.
+10. To run the Vue frontend (handled by Vite), start the dev server using
+    `npm run dev` or `npm run build`

 11. Open your browser and navigate to the Laravel serve URL to start using the Support Ticket System.
     `http://127.0.0.1:8000`